russgray/basildoncoder_blog/content/comments/The-PG-Wodehouse-Method-Of-Refactoring-84.md

 Author_Email: noreply@blogger.com
 Author_IP: None

 Wodehouse and refactoring!
 Code page thumbnails and overall structure - nice!
-Progress measured not in the number of lines but in &quot;number of pages condensed&quot;.
+Progress measured not in the number of lines but in "number of pages condensed".
 Good post.